Bartholomeus Klip Farmhouse

 You feel as if you might be treading on the last of a species.
 But your guide may laugh and say the galloping herds of eland (which weigh nearly a ton each) do much more damage than your feet ever could.

-This 4 000-hectare farm and reserve north of Cape Town is the guardian of 1 of the largest contiguous pieces of renosterveld in the world.
+This 4 000-hectare farm and reserve north of Cape Town is the guardian of one of the largest contiguous pieces of renosterveld in the world.
 This type of vegetation, a kind of fynbos, is a particular member of the Cape Floral Kingdom that grows in exceptionally rich soils.
 As a result, much of the renosterveld has been eradicated by crop farming.

 Not surprisingly, this critical conservation area has been declared a provincial nature reserve as well as a natural heritage site.
 There are some species that are found only here.